Peiiii/EchoNote/docs/features/space-publish-firestore-setup.md

 - The index is required because we're querying across all user collections using `collectionGroup`
 - The `isDeleted` field is included in the index to ensure we only query non-deleted channels
 - In read-only mode, public access is view-only; only the owner can modify published spaces
-- In write-only mode, anonymous users can create messages but cannot modify or delete them
+- In append-only mode, anonymous users can create messages but cannot modify or delete them
 - The security rules check the channel's `shareToken` and `shareMode` fields to determine access permissions
-- Anonymous users can only update channel's `lastMessageTime` and `messageCount` when creating messages in write-only spaces
+- Anonymous users can only update channel's `lastMessageTime` and `messageCount` when creating messages in append-only spaces